linqueta/blog/_posts/2020-05-22-rails_uuid_primary_key.md

 ![image]({{ page.image }})

-When we create a model in Rails, most specifically using the ActiveRecord through migration, is common to use an id field as the primary key.
+When we create a model in Rails, most specifically using the ActiveRecord through migration is common to use an id field as the primary key.
 This field has some responsibilities:
   - Identify the record
   - Allow that other models refer to this record

 It's known ActiveRecord uses the sequential number or Sequential ID in this field id as default.
-It's common on relational databases and for make sequential numbers many relational databases use something like a Sequence, to get a new number to each interaction.
-But use a sequential number as a record identifier can bring many problems:
+It's common on relational databases use something like a Sequence to make sequential numbers getting a new number to each interaction.
+But, use a sequential number as a record identifier can bring many problems:
   - Easy prediction for previous and next ids
   - A centralized entity to make new sequential numbers